google/ExoPlayer/supported-formats.md

 weight: 2
 ---

-ExoPlayer supports a wide range of media formats.
 When defining the formats that ExoPlayer supports, it's important to note that "media formats" are in fact defined at multiple levels.
 From the lowest level to the highest, these are:

 * The format of the individual media samples (e.g. a frame of video or a frame of audio).
 We call these *sample formats*.
 Note that a typical video file will contain media in at least two sample